 Here’s some fun facts from other riders … published in the AERC Spring Quarterly.

 And check out my annual schedule of planned events.
 Due to my back injury, I am only riding ONE RIDE AT A TIME, so this listing is simply a “bucket list”.
 And at each ride, I am simply riding one loop at a time.
 I look down the trail and have as much fun as possible.
-I am not being competitive this year to win anything, I am only looking to finish.
+I am not being competitive (anymore) to win anything, I am only looking to finish.

 What could be more exciting than riding a horse a 100 miles in one day.
 The thrill of getting dirty, tired, sleepy, sweaty, and finding out that a tree to hide behind when you need to “go” … Yes, this is the most fun I ever have, riding endurance.
 I am done being a baby about my busted up back and I’m putting myself back in the competitive world in 2014.
 MY GOAL?
 To Finish!
 Stay tuned for stories.